raviolli77/machineLearning_breastCancer_Python/README.md

 + **Neural Networks**
 + **Comparing Models**

+**NOTE**: The `helpers_function.py` script automates a lot of the processes and is used heavily in the other scripts.
+So if you want to see how my user made functions work, definitely check it out.

 ## Running .py Script
 It goes without saying that a `virtualenv` is needed where you will download the necessary packages from the `requirements.txt` using: